TomAnthony/mariokart64-guide/readme.md

 Very rarely race this in multiplayer because it is so long.

 - You need to learn to lightning people as they go for the big jump.
 It is brutal.
-In a tight pack if you get a lightning you should stay behind and ave it for the last lap to minimise risk of a counter attack on you next lap.
+In a tight pack if you get a lightning you should stay behind and save it for the last lap to minimise risk of a counter attack on you next lap.
 - [**Advanced**] Learn that parts of the course that loop back on themselves lend themselves to red shells that can be fired and travel over the wall to get opponents way ahead.

 ## Sherbert Land (Penguins)